Receiz / FAQ

 Create and manage OIDC clients in Receiz Connect, then implement Authorization Code flow with PKCE using discovery metadata.

-Operational payment proof answers for teams and technical buyers.
+Automation answers for finance / ops teams and technical buyers.

 What is WireProof?

-WireProof is the Pro operations rail for payment proofs: sealed file plus verifier URL/QR.
+WireProof is one included automation for payment proof: a sealed file plus verifier URL or QR.

 Do we need FaceID/TouchID signing?

-No. Signing is optional and used when workflows require human-origin witness attestations.
+No. Signing is optional and used when teams need human-origin witness attestations.

 Yes.
 Unsigned demo flows are available.
-Signed/operational controls require account + plan entitlement.
+Signed and advanced controls require account + plan entitlement.

 Advanced plan details

-Use this section to compare Premium and Pro in real workflows
+Use this section to compare plan layers in real workflows

 Authorship, acknowledgment, and custody in one workflow